Hey, Snickerdoodle!

 Walnut spice cookie preparation.

-STEP 4: In a medium bowl, combine flour, baking powder, pumpkin spice, and salt.
+STEP 3: In a medium bowl, combine the dry ingredients (flour, baking powder, pumpkin spice, and salt).
 Stir with a whisk to combine.

 Walnut spice cookie preparation.